This guide covers patterns and best practices for writing intuition policies that make your agents safer and more predictable.

 from my_policy import SqlSafetyPolicy

-self.policy = SqlSafetyPolicy()
+self .policy = SqlSafetyPolicy()

-result = self.policy.advise({"task": "SELECT name FROM users LIMIT 10"})
+result = self .policy.advise({ "task" : "SELECT name FROM users LIMIT 10" })

 assert result is None

-result = self.policy.advise({"task": "DROP TABLE users"})
+result = self .policy.advise({ "task" : "DROP TABLE users" })

 assert result is not None

-assert result.action == "veto"
+assert result.kind == "veto"

-result = self.policy.advise({"task": "SELECT password FROM users"})
+result = self .policy.advise({ "task" : "SELECT password FROM users" })

 assert result is not None

-assert result.action == "veto"
+assert result.kind == "veto"

 assert "PII" in result.advice